dCache/dcache-book2/install.md

 >
 > On dCache nodes running only pool services you do not need to install PostgreSQL.
 If your current node hosts only these services, the installation of PostgreSQL can be skipped.

-Securiting your dCache installation
+SECURITING YOUR DCACHE INSTALLATION
 ===================================

-DCACHE uses the LocationManager to discover the network topology of the internal communication: to which domains this domain should connect.
+dCache uses the LocationManager to discover the network topology of the internal communication: to which domains this domain should connect.
 The domain contacts a specific host and queries the information using UDP port `11111`.
 The response describes how the domain should react: whether it should allow incoming connections and whether it should contact any other domains.

 Once the topology is understood, DCACHE domains connect to each other to build a network topology.
 Messages will flow over this topology, enabling the distributed system to function correctly.
 By default, these connections use TCP port `11111`.